peerasak-u/daily-brief-demo/README.md

 ## What This Is

-This is a demo project that showcases a "second-brain" life management system using OpenCode.
+This is a demo project that showcases a "second-brain" life management system using OpenCode/Claude Code.
 It automatically generates personalized daily briefings based on your interests and preferred news sources.

 **Customize It For You**: Simply modify the files in the `/about-me` directory to tailor the system to your interests and preferences!